WS 412/512 Feminist Methodologies: Literature Review: An Overview

 - Find Full Text through the Library: If you find an article in a bibliography that you’d like to access, look for the journal name (not the article name), and follow the steps outlined under the Finding Full-text Material tab in our How to find Full Text Guide.

 - Can't get the article you need in full text through PSU?
-Don't Despair: Try Interlibrary Loan!
+Don't despair--try ordering it from the library!

 - Find out who cited an article, and how many times it was cited, through Google Scholar.
 This will show you how influential an article was and gives you more articles and authors to investigate.